IdanHaf/ChasingTheSun/README.md

 **In order to change the project's name:** change the folder's name + change the *name* key in package.json + change the *<title>* in index.html

+**for deployment**
+get rid of all the commands
+get rid of unnecessary tailwind plugins get rid of css